UNDER THEIR ROOF

 Kathleen Richards was just 17 when she and her sister Deirdre found themselves on the doorstep of 25 Cromwell Street, Gloucester, seeking lodgings from a seemingly friendly local couple: Fred and Rose West.

 While growing up in poverty-stricken Dublin in the 1960s, Kathleen was abused from a young age.
 A move to England allowed her to escape, but even so life remained difficult, forcing her to seek refuge.
-At first, Cromwell Street provided freedom for the sisters who were entertained by Fred's quirky behaviour.
-Kathleen was also happy to make a new friend in her fellow lodger, Shirley Robinson.

 But then, things took a sinister turn: Fred began to abuse Kathleen with his wife's encouragement.
 And, when Shirley suddenly disappeared too, Kathleen's world began to grow very dark...